itdxer/neupy/site/docs/algorithms/constructable-architecture.rst

         error='categorical_crossentropy',
     )

-In addition you can create custom functions.
-Function suppose to accept two mandatory arguments and return scalar.
+Also it's possible to create custom error functions.
+Error function should have two mandatory arguments.

 .. code-block:: python